 I used Sherwin Williams masonry primer, Loxon for my first coat.
 After that dried, I rolled Sherwin Williams Resilience Exterior paint in Satin finish.
 The color is Sherwin Williams Neutral Ground mixed at 50% on the brick and the siding.
 The soffit and garage door color is a custom shade I made up, and the fascia, gutters, downspouts and shutters are SW Black Fox.
 After a year and a half of on and off painting, updating and landscaping (told you it took a long time) here is what it looks like today.

 Major upgrade don’t you think!
 I look back at these photos and think to myself, “I cannot believe I was crazy enough to take on painting this huge house by myself”.
 I know exactly why it would’ve been $20,000 to hire it done.
 Well guys, I hope you enjoyed this before and after!
-See you again soon. xo
+Wonder what’s the inside before and after’s look like?
+Take a look at the kitchen here, bathroom here and living room here! xo